-Craig Thomas joined the Evans School faculty in 2006.
-Thomas teaches courses in policy process, environmental policy, performance management, and research design.
+Craig Thomas joined the Evans School faculty in 2006, after serving on the faculty at the University of Massachusetts, Amherst.
+Thomas teaches courses in policy processes, environmental policy, performance management, and research design.
 His current research analyzes collaboration among public, private, and nonprofit partners as an alternative form of governance to centralized planning and command-and-control regulation.
-He has also begun new lines of research on performance management and institutional adaptation to environmental change.
+He also studies a variety of environmental topics, including climate change, marine fisheries, habitat conservation planning, and watershed management.

-Outside of academia, Thomas has worked professionally as an administrative analyst for the University of California, a consultant to the U.S. Environmental Protection Agency and the U.S. Department of Energy, and in positions for two environmental nonprofits in Washington, D.C.
+Prior to being a professor, Thomas was an administrative analyst for the University of California, a consultant to the U.S. Environmental Protection Agency and the U.S. Department of Energy, and worked in staff positions for environmental nonprofits in Washington, D.C.

 Thomas holds a Ph.D. in Political Science and an MPP from the University of California, Berkeley.
 He also holds a BA in International Studies from the University of Washington.
 He is the 1998 recipient of the American Political Science Association's Leonard D. White Award, which recognizes the best dissertation in the field of public administration.

 - PBAF 511: Managing Politics & Policy Process